-We are delighted to report that Hubbis will be hosting our annual PHILIPPINES WEALTH MANAGEMENT FORUM on Wednesday 22nd March 2023 - 9.00am to 2.00pm at the Fairmont Makati Hotel, Philippines
+We were delighted to host our annual PHILIPPINES WEALTH MANAGEMENT FORUM on Wednesday 22nd March 2023 - 9.00am to 2.00pm at the Fairmont Makati Hotel, Philippines

-Very simply, the event will focus on the evolution of wealth management in the Philippines’ maturing and diversifying market.
+Very simply, the event focused on the evolution of wealth management in the Philippines’ maturing and diversifying market.

-We will host panel discussions and presentations on these topics and more:
+We hosted panel discussions and presentations on these topics and more:

 - Wealth Leaders and the evolution of wealth management in the Philippines